 Saving Money on Tickets!

 Before you buy your tickets, be sure to check out Universal’s deals and specials.
 They often have some fantastic deals, and offer special rates for Florida residents as well.
-Right now Universal has a fantastic special, where you get two more days FREE if you buy a two day Park to Park pass.
+Right now Universal has a fantastic special, where you get one extra day FREE if you buy a two day Park to Park pass.

 Is the Wizarding World of Harry Potter on your bucket list?
 If you’ve been, do you have any Harry Potter Universal tips to share?
 Tell us in the comments below.
 We’d love to hear from you.